MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ## Structured template composition

-The following composition behavior is supported with structured template:
+The following composition behavior is supported with structured templates:

 - Composition is structure context-aware.
 If the target template being referred is also a structured template, then the structure type must match (for example, an ActivityTemplate can be referred to in another ActivityTemplate).
 - References to simple or conditional response template can exist anywhere inside a structured template.